The Phoenix Incident: Plot

-The interviewed officer details how the military detected the approach of a triangular-shaped object in the tail of the passing Hale-Bopp comet until it began to descend into Earth's atmosphere over Arizona.
-Later, the object goes missing and two KH satellites in the area had stopped transmitting.
+The officer explains that the military detected a triangular object trailing the passing Hale-Bopp comet before it descended into Earth's atmosphere over Arizona.
+The object subsequently disappeared, while two KH satellites in the area ceased transmitting.
+The four men meanwhile travel to the foothills near the Sierra Estrella to ride their ATVs.
+Mitch, whose brother was a former US Marine, is particularly enthusiastic, while his friends are less interested.
+While preparing to leave, they notice increasing military activity, including helicopters, F-15 fighter jets and A-10's, alongside unusual atmospheric disturbances.

-The men decide to go out to the foothills by the Sierra Estrella to spend time together and ride their ATVs.
-Mitch, whose brother was a former US Marine is excited about the trip, his friends substantially less so.
-While packing their truck for the trip, the men notice a growing military air presence in the area, first helicopters and then F-15 fighter jets and A-10's, as well as odd atmospheric disturbances.
-When they embark on their trip in Ryan's truck, it suddenly breaks down in the foothills.
-Jacob tries to repair the damage to the vehicle while the others try to find someplace to call for Roadside assistance.
-They come across a desert compound, protected by an electrified fence, owned by the reclusive Walton S. Gayson.
-A highly agitated Gayson accosts Jacob at the truck, warning him that they must leave immediately.
-Despite the warning, the men set off in their ATVs into the foothills anyway.
+Ryan's truck breaks down in the foothills.
+While Jacob attempts repairs, the others look for Roadside assistance.
+They discover a desert compound enclosed by an electrified fence and owned by the reclusive Gayson, who angrily warns Jacob that they must leave immediately.
+The men nevertheless continue into the foothills on their ATVs.

-Further questioned, the Air Force officer details how several "bogeys" had entered Nevada's airspace before turning towards Phoenix.
-By this time, several eyewitnesses had already seen the multiple crafts, and Operation Snowbird goes into effect: a diversion operation to distract the civilian population with decoy flares while an aerial dogfight ensues between Air Force jets and the unidentified craft at the Barry M. Goldwater Air Force Range.
+The Air Force officer reveals that several "bogeys" entered Nevada's airspace before turning towards Phoenix.
+With civilians already witnessing the craft, Operation Snowbird begins, using decoy flares to distract the public while Air Force aircraft engage the unidentified craft in a dogfight over the Barry M. Goldwater Air Force Range.

-The four men witness the dogfight when an alien craft is disabled and crashes into a nearby hill.
-Mitch's brother had been killed in a helicopter crash, so he decides to try and render aid to what he presumes is a human pilot.
-Upon reaching the downed craft, before the military can respond, the men are attacked by defensive creatures that faintly resembles man-sized scorpions; Jacob is severely injured in the attack.
-Their ATVs are destroyed by the aliens, and they take refuge in Gayson's compound.
-Gayson has been awaiting the coming of the creatures for years to be abducted and taken to a "higher plane" of existence, so he turns off the electric fence, letting the creatures in.
+The men witness the battle and see an alien craft crash into a nearby hill.
+Remembering his brother's death in a helicopter crash, Mitch attempts to rescue what he assumes is a human pilot.
+Before the military arrives, they are attacked by defensive creatures resembling man-sized scorpions, severely injuring Jacob.
+Their ATVs are destroyed, forcing them to seek refuge at Gayson's compound.
+Gayson, who has spent years awaiting abduction by the creatures so that he can ascend to a "higher plane" of existence, switches off the electric fence and allows them inside.